chrultrabook/docs/src/docs/installing/distros.md

 # Notes for non-standard Linux distributions

 ::: danger
-''We will not help you if you get stuck while using an unsupported distribution!**
+**We will not help you if you get stuck while using an unsupported distribution!**
 :::

 ## Audio